CesiumGS/3d-tiles/Styling/README.md

 Calling `color()` with no arguments is the same as calling `color('#FFFFFF')`.

-Colors defined by a case-insensitive keyword (e.g. `'cyan'`) or hex rgb are passed as strings to the `color` function.
+Colors defined by a case-insensitive keyword (e.g., `'cyan'`) or hex rgb are passed as strings to the `color` function.
 For example:
 * `color('cyan')`
 * `color('#00FFFF')`
 * `color('#0FF')`